uol-soc-teachingrepos/COMP2421-Numerical-Computation/_sources/ws/ws05_guide.md

 2. Work through part c implementations.
 Encourage students to volunteer solutions
 3. Discuss direct vs iterative approaches - how would you know which is best?

-Print outs (worksheet, solutions, this guide) from 11 or I'll drop them into you